 Professor Hoffmann, in Modern Magic, 1876, p.
 52, provides two handlings of this trick in “To Allow a Person to Think of a Card, and To Make that Card Appear at Such Number in the Pack as Another Person Shall Name.”
 A bit more modern application was given by Walter Gibson with “The Transposed Cards” in Popular Card Tricks, 1928, p.
 9.

-One of the most influential applications of the principle in the twentieth century was Fred Smith's “Smith Myth” in Hen Fetsch's The Five-o-Fetsch , 1956, p.
-7. It has been explored by Stewart James, Sidney Lawrence, Nick Trost, Phil Goldstein and others.
+Around 1955 (see The Magic Circular, Vol. 49 No. 546, Feb.
+1955, p.
+104), Sidney Lawrence published “Controlled Thoughts” in Ten Self Working Card Miracles (last page), an application of the principle that would become the basis for many to follow.
+One of those, and perhaps the the most influential of them in the twentieth century was Fred Smith's “Smith Myth” in Hen Fetsch's The Five-o-Fetsch, 1956, p.
+7. It has been explored by Stewart James, , Nick Trost, Phil Goldstein and others.
 Another rudimentary form of the principle is active in a trick called “Mentalo” in Jean Hugard's Encyclopedia of Card Tricks 1936, p.
 177.